 Rohin Dua – RankMeUp

-This algorithmic update has been directed to keep the most comprehensive results up in the rankings which promise wholesome solution the user query, discouraging overoptimized content loaded with multiple affiliate and ad links.
-I don’t mean to say that you can’t put the affiliate links but the concentration of affiliate links must be limited depending upon the content length.
+This algorithmic update has been directed to keep the most comprehensive results up in the rankings, which promise a wholesome solution to the user query, discouraging overoptimized content loaded with multiple affiliate and ad links.
+I don’t mean to say that you can’t put the affiliate links, but the concentration of affiliate links must be limited depending on the content length.

-A lot of keyword optimized content is again going to reduce your chances so instead try putting up specific & valuable content to make it look more genuine and solution oriented.
-User Experience is yet again a ranking factor, so try creating a great site design which provides the user with a seamless experience.
+A lot of keyword-optimized content is again going to reduce your chances, so instead, try putting up specific and valuable content to make it look more genuine and solution-oriented.
+User experience is yet again a ranking factor, so try creating a great site design that provides the user with a seamless experience.

-Use of multimedia can add to better user experience prompting Google to rank you higher.
-Better branding along with graphic designing add to the overall appeal of the website.
-Avoid putting up ads on the front page can also be a positive signal to Google.
-So the next time you are going to post an article, keep the above-mentioned things in mind which might help you pass the Fred Algo.
+The use of multimedia can add to a better user experience, prompting Google to rank you higher.
+Better branding along with graphic designing adds to the overall appeal of the website.
+Avoiding putting up ads on the front page can also be a positive signal to Google.
+So, the next time you are going to post an article, keep the above-mentioned things in mind which might help you pass the Fred Algo.